 West Gallery church music is my abiding interest, and takes up much of my time in retirement.
-It was the music of town and country churches during the period c1700-1840.
+It was the music of town and country churches during the period c1700-1850.
 It would have been familiar to many churchgoers (i.e. most of the population).
 It is different in both style and function from the now more familiar cathedral style, typified by composers such as Maurice Green, William Boyce and Samuel Wesley.
 Much of the repertoire consists of settings of metrical psalms.
 These are often rather lively and florid, which is one of the reasons why the Victorians systematically suppressed the style during the mid-19th Century.

 I enjoy reading the novels of Thomas Hardy, who was himself a West Gallery musician, and who describes the genre in his novels and poems.
 In 1991 my son Oliver gave me for Christmas a cassette entitled Music of Hardy's Wessex by The Mellstock Band, which includes much West Gallery music.
 I immediately became interested, and joined the West Gallery Music Association (WGMA).

 In 1995 I joined Chiltern West Gallery Quire, and in February 1997 I founded London Gallery Quire.
 I participate in many West Gallery activities, often as conductor or workshop leader.
-I lead an annual week-end West Gallery course at Little Benslow Hills, Hitchin.
+I lead an annual week-end West Gallery courses at Little Benslow Hills, Hitchin, and at Farncombe Estate.
 In 2006 I was elected to the committee of the WGMA, and in 2013 became Hon.
 Secretary.

 of West Gallery music have been published under my editorship: